Pensioner Mortgages For 60, 65, 70, Or 80-Year-Olds

 Can a pensioner get a mortgage?

 Yes, pensioners with income can get a mortgage.
-Interest only mortgages for over 70s were very common even in 2021, as were mortgages up to age 85.
+Interest-only mortgages for over-70s were prevalent even in 2025, as were mortgages up to age 85.

 Many people have contacted us asking can a pensioner get a mortgage?
 Many lenders have upper age limits.
 For those over 65, getting a mortgage is likely to mean taking it out over a shorter term such as 15-years or a 10-year deal.

-A Mortgage For Older Person or loans for over 80s?
+A Mortgage For Older Persons or loans for the over 80s?

 You might want to pay your existing mortgage early if your mortgage term is about to expire.
 Existing customers can still have their mortgage options cut off – getting the right advice about the term ending at a certain age is wise.

-The new nationwide mortgages for over 70s predicted for 2024, have much lower rates, including for the purchase of cheap houses for sale in Kent and Cambridgeshire.
+The new nationwide mortgages for over-70s, predicted for 2025, have much lower rates, including for the purchase of affordable houses for sale in Kent and Cambridgeshire.
 Another popular product is likely to be Halifax mortgages for over 60s.